DSpace/DSpace/README.md

 1000+ organizations and institutions worldwide to provide durable access to digital resources.
 For more information, visit http://www.dspace.org/

+***
+:warning: **Work on DSpace 7 has begun on our `master` branch.** This means that there is temporarily NO user interface on this `master` branch.
+DSpace 7 will feature a new, unified [Angular](https://angular.io/) user interface, along with an enhanced, rebuilt REST API.
+The latest status of this work can be found on the [DSpace 7 UI Working Group](https://wiki.duraspace.org/display/DSPACE/DSpace+7+UI+Working+Group) page.
+Additionally, the codebases can be found in the following places:
+  * DSpace 7 REST API work is occurring on the [`master` branch](https://github.com/DSpace/DSpace/tree/master) of this repository.
+  * DSpace 7 Angular UI work is occurring at https://github.com/DSpace/dspace-angular

+If you are looking for the ongoing maintenance work for DSpace 6 (or other prior releases).
+You can find that work on the corresponding maintenance branch (e.g. `dspace-6_x`) in this repository.
+***

 ## Downloads

 The latest release of DSpace can be downloaded from the [DSpace website](http://www.dspace.org/latest-release/) or from [GitHub](https://github.com/DSpace/DSpace/releases).